 There are several schooling options available for expat children in Antwerp.
 The city is home to a few reputable international schools as well as some good public and private schools.
 Parents will need to consider the fees, language of instruction, and location of any prospective schools before deciding on one.

-See Education and schools in Belgium for more on the national education system.
+See Education and Schools in Belgium for more on the national education system.

 Public schools in Antwerp

 Public schools are divided into pre-schools, kindergartens, primary and secondary schools.
-Flemish (a regional dialect of Dutch) is the language of instruction, and other languages are introduced towards the end of primary school.
-Children under 12 who do not speak Dutch can attend any primary school.
+Flemish (a regional dialect of Dutch) is the language of instruction in Antwerp, and other languages are introduced towards the end of primary school.

-In contrast, non-Dutch-speaking children over 12 must attend a school with additional classes for foreign-language speakers.
-These reception classes are focused on intensive Dutch-language learning.
-The child is fully integrated into all regular classes as soon as possible.
+Children under 12 who can't speak Dutch can attend any primary school, but over the age of 12, they are required to attend a school with additional classes for foreign-language speakers (OKAN – OnthaalKlas Anderstalige Nieuwkomers).
+These classes are focused on intensive Dutch-language learning.
+Children are then integrated into mainstream classes as soon as possible.

 Special-needs education in Belgium focuses on inclusion and equality.
 The government is committed to ensuring each child exercises their right to education.
-Each language community has a respective Ministry of Education.

 Tutors in Antwerp